 tlaco (Mdz46r)

 This element, which stands for the word "half" (tlaco), has been carved from the compound sign for the place name, Tlacotlalpan.
 It is a vertical, white or natural-colored half-circle, outlined in black ink.
-The left half of the circle could also be filed under "tlaco," along with "tlalli."
+The left half of the full circle of the place name (below) could also be considered tlaco, as well as tlalli (land).

 Stephanie Wood

-The abstract concept of "half" of something is fairly easy to convey with half a circle.
-Also, given that people were extremely familiar with the round tortilla—the essential staple of Aztec/Nahua food—the second half of the tortilla would be a glaring omission.
-If people would think "tortilla" when seeing a circle, they might think of it as torn or folded in half.
-And a tortilla folded in half becomes a taco if it is filled with something.
-While we do not have any attestations in our dictionary where "tlaco" refers to a folded tortilla, "taco" and "tlaco" are near homophones.
+The abstract concept of a "half" of something is fairly easy to convey with half of a circle.
+Also, given that people were extremely familiar with the round tortilla—the essential staple of Nahua food consumption—the second half of the tortilla would be a glaring omission.
+If people would think "tortilla" when seeing a circle, they might think of what they see here as torn or folded in half.
+A tortilla folded in half and filled with something becomes a "taco."
+We do not have any attestations in our dictionary where "tlaco" refers to a folded tortilla, but "taco" and "tlaco" are near homophones.
 Today, the town name for the compound glyph (from which this element was carved) has changed from Tlacotlalpan to Tacotalpa (see Mexicolore), which provides some evidence of the equation of taco with tlaco.

 Stephanie Wood